manaakiwhenua/chelsa-growing-season/README.md

 This repository contains code used to attempt a reproduction of these maps.
 However, as there is insufficient detail in the described method, this was ultimately unsuccessful.

-As an alternative option, we also generated growing season maps using freely available global climate data from [CHELSA](https://chelsa-climate.org/) (climatologies at high resolution for the earth's land surface areas).
+As an alternative option to make public some useful information, we also generated growing season maps using freely available global climate data from [CHELSA](https://chelsa-climate.org/) (climatologies at high resolution for the earth's land surface areas).

-This was more successful, although the data is relatively low resolution (30 arc seconds), and not in an appropriate projected coordinate system.
-This repository also contains code for producing the derived growing season maps.
+This was more successful, although the data is relatively low resolution (30 arc seconds), and not in an appropriate projected coordinate system (it has not been resampled).
+This repository also contains code for producing the derived growing season maps from CHELSA data, which should be considered the primary output—although the CliFlo derived maps are available for download too).

 ### Key missing details